Need to talk? Call 1800 882 436.

 Children and head injuries

-• Any knock to the head is considered a head injury.
+• Any knock to your child's head is considered a head injury.

 • Head injuries can vary from mild to severe.

-• Symptoms can appear up to 3 days after the accident.
+• Symptoms can appear days after an accident.

-Almost all young children will bump their head at some time.
-Mild to moderate head injuries are one of the most common reasons for children to be seen at hospital.
+Almost all young children will bump their head at some point.
 Any knock to the head is considered a head injury.

-This page gives information on head injuries in babies and young children (up to 5 years).
+This page gives information on head injuries in babies and young children (up to 5 years old).
 It includes what to look for and when to get help.
 For information on head injuries in older children and adults, visit the healthdirect head injuries page.

 Head injuries can vary from mild to severe.
 Sometimes symptoms can take up to 3 days to appear.

-You should take your child to hospital straight away if their head injury is from:
+You should take your child to the hospital straight away if their head injury is from:

 • being hit by a car when walking or cycling